JoyZadan/shop-kbeauty/README.md

 3. Attractive Price Points - through price competiveness and savings on offer

 #### **User Research**
 What is user research?
 User research is the process of researching Shop K-Beauty's potential users what K-Beauty products they want and will feel good about using.
-For the Shop K-Beauty project, user research will be done in three phases: Doscovery Phase, Product Launch - Alpha and Product Launch - Beta.
+For the Shop K-Beauty project, user research will be done in three phases: Discovery Phase, Product Launch - Alpha, and Product Launch - Beta.

 - #### **Discovery Phase**
     During the discovery phase of User Research, to begin with, we asked several participants from a skincare enthusiasts on Facebook: [The Ordinary Skincare Fans (UK/US/Europe)](https://www.facebook.com/groups/theordinaryskincarefans) and two K-Beauty skincare product users (known to the developer) to ask them several qualitative questions: